-Around the world, more than 110 million people haven’t heard God’s message of love and redemption in a language that speaks to their hearts.
+Around the world, about 167 million people haven’t heard God’s message of love and redemption in a language that speaks to their hearts.
 The Good News we cherish is still distant to them.

-God is working through Bible translation to reveal his love to people in ways they can clearly understand — people like Vinod in South Asia.
+But God is working through Bible translation to reveal himself to people in ways they can clearly understand — people like Vinod in South Asia.